jangala-dev/lua-fibers/EXECUTION.md

   print("worker scope finished:", status, err)

-  -- Optional: record any errors from deferred cleanup in the worker scope. for i, derr in ipairs(defer_failures) do
+  -- Optional: record any errors from finaliser cleanup in the worker scope. for i, derr in ipairs(extra_failures) do
-    print("worker defer failure[" .. i .. "]:", derr)
+    print("worker extra failure[" .. i .. "]:", derr)
   end

   -- child_status/code/sig/cerr are the results from cmd:run_op(), if needed.
 end)
 ```

-Here, even if the outer `scope` fails due to some other fiber error, the `Command`’s defer handler will shut down the process and release its resources.
+Here, even if the outer `scope` fails due to some other fiber error, the `Command`’s finaliser will shut down the process and release its resources.

 ---